View your Shopping CartFrequently Asked QuestionsEmail Us

-The preloader is essential to prevent partial loading of the movie while it plays.
+As part of our Flash and ASP integration tutorial series, this section shows you how to create a preloader for your Flash and ASP guest-book (Go to our simple Flash Preloader tutorial if you landed on this page directly).
+The flash preloader is essential to prevent partial loading of the movie while it plays.
 A preloader is usually made attractive to the viewer to keep him/her occupied while another movie or some data is loaded in the background.
 We are going to add a very simple preloader to our Flash 'n' ASP Unleashed tutorial's Guest-Book to check if the data has been loaded from the database.
-If you are looking for a simple Flash Preloader for your movie then click here.

 Note: Values or code you will have to enter are given in light blue and red show specific settings to be followed by you.